History of Frisbee and Disc Sports in Canada

 1979–The Toronto Ultimate Club (TUC).

-1980–First official disc golf pole hole courses are designed and installed.
+1980–The first official disc golf pole hole courses were designed and installed.
 Played as an object course since 1975–18 disc pole holes were installed on Toronto Wards Island, Toronto, ON, and 9 disc pole holes on Pender Island, BC.
 In 1976, Winskill Park, Tsawwassen, BC, had a 9-hole disc golf course.
 The poles with baskets were homemade by locals.
 In the 1990s they were replaced with official Mach II disc pole holes.
-In the 1980s, Bob Blakely is appointed the Director of the Canadian Frisbee Association.
+In the 1980s, Bob Blakely was appointed the Director of the Canadian Frisbee Association.

 1984–The beginning of two PDGA disc golf tournaments.
 The Disc Golf Challenge and the Toronto Island Open (1984-2012)

-1985–Disc Involvement Society of Canada (DISCANADA) that included a publication.
+1985–Disc Involvement Society of Canada (DISCANADA), which included a publication.

 1985–The Labatt’s World Guts Championships, Toronto, Ontario (Toronto Islands).